gioLomb/Key-Value-Engine/README.md

-# ckvs — Concurrent Key-Value Server
+# ckvs — In-Memory Key-Value Server

 A lightweight, in-memory key-value store exposed over HTTP, written in C.
-Designed around a thread-safe hash table, a fixed-size thread pool, and a minimal HTTP request dispatcher.
+Built around a single-threaded epoll event loop, a thread-safe hash table, and a minimal HTTP request dispatcher.
 No external dependencies beyond the POSIX standard library.

 ---